 Driving in Mexico: Staying Safe

-It is generally safe to drive in Mexico, but there are some basic rules that you should follow to stay as safe as possible.
+The number one question we hear is “Is it Safe to Drive in Mexico?”
+The answer is, yes, it is generally safe to drive in Mexico, but there are some basic rules that you should follow to stay as safe as possible.

 Like any other kind of travel, use your common sense and don’t wander into areas that are too far off the tourist path unless you know where you are going.

 While this has largely to do with road conditions and the limited availability of emergency and police services, it is also a safety precaution.
 Most carjackings and other unsavory activities occur after dark.

 If you will be taxis, Uber, or another ridesharing app, be sure to bring travel car seats for the kids.
 We use the Mifold Comfort– it’s designed for kids 4+ who weigh at least 40 pounds.

 These car seats work by bringing the seatbelt down, rather than the child up like a traditional booster.
 They fold up and are fairly easy to carry with you, weighing about 1 1/2 pounds.

 If you prefer a high-back booster, they also have a Mifold Hifold which is larger, weighing just under 10 pounds.
 These make more sense for a rental car where you are not moving the seat every day.